- The first new chemical entity in a generation to treat patients with glaucoma1 2

 - One approved product – Rhopressa® (netarsudil ophthalmic solution) 0.02% and one late development-stage product – Roclatan™ (netarsudil/latanoprost ophthalmic solution) 0.02%/0.005%

 - Both products are eye drops taken once a day in the evening

-- Blockbuster revenue potential in an approximately $5 billion market in the U.S., Europe and Japan, which is expected to grow to more than $8 billion by 2023
+- Significant potential in an approximately $5 billion market in the U.S., Europe and Japan, which is expected to grow to more than $8 billion by 2023

 - All products fully owned by Aerie with patents through at least 2030

-- A combination of Rhopressa™ ophthalmic solution with latanoprost, the most prescribed medication currently approved to treat glaucoma.
+- A combination of Rhopressa® ophthalmic solution with latanoprost, the most prescribed medication currently approved to treat glaucoma.

-- All of the mechanisms of action of Rhopressa™ ophthalmic solution while also adding the targeting of the eye’s secondary drain.
+- The mechanism of Rhopressa® ophthalmic solution while also adding the targeting of the eye’s secondary drain.
 3

 - Based on Mercury 1 Phase 3 registration trial topline date — Roclatan™ reduced mean diurnal IOPs to 16 mmHg or lower in 61% of patients, compared to 39% of patients for latanoprost.